Am I addicted to alcohol

 Decades of awareness initiatives have improved public understanding of this condition, but certain unfortunate stereotypes – such as the ones alluded to in the previous paragraph – persist.
 Stigma is one of the many reasons why many people who develop alcohol addiction don’t seek the help they need.

-When you summon the strength to say, “Yes, I am addicted to alcohol,” this is not an admission that you are an inherently flawed person.
+By saying, “Yes, I am addicted to alcohol,” you show strength in facing a challenge, not a personal flaw.
+Instead, you’re acknowledging a challenge that you can overcome.
 It is a simple acknowledgement that you have a treatable behavioral health disorder, and that you have the courage to get the help that can significantly improve your life.

 How Can I Tell if I Am Addicted to Alcohol?

-To be accurately diagnosed with alcohol use disorder (which is the clinical term for alcoholism), you need to be assessed by a qualified professional.
+To get an accurate diagnosis of alcohol use disorder (the clinical term for alcoholism), a qualified professional needs to evaluate you.
 The following 10 questions can help you determine if you should schedule an assessment:

 1. Do you need alcohol to help you wake up in the morning or to get to sleep at night?